-In 2017-2019 she worked for the H2020 ISOTIS: Inclusive Education and Social Support to Tackle Inequalities in Society project in which she led a qualitative study of mothers with pre-school and primary school children from low-income families in two metropolitan areas of England: Greater London and North West (Merseyside).
-She also coordinated comparative qualitative study of mothers from low-income families, families with immigrant background and ethnic minority background in ten European countries: Czech Republic, England, France, Germany, Greece, Italy, The Netherlands, Norway, Poland and Portugal.
+At the Department of Education she works in collaboration with Dr Ian Thompson and Professor Harry Daniels associating with the Socio-Cultural and Activity Theory Group.
+She was a Co-Investigator in AHRC-funded project Cultural Artefacts and Belonging: A comparative case study of displaced and refugee young people and families in Ukraine led by the Department of Education (2021-2022).
+In 2017-2019 as Research fellow in the Department of Education she worked with Professor Edward Melhuish and Professor Jaqueline Barnes in the EC H2020 project: Inclusive Education and Social Support to Tackle Inequalities in Society (ISOTIS) in which she led a comparative qualitative study of mothers with pre-school and primary school children from low-income families in two metropolitan areas of England: Greater London and North West England.
+She also coordinated comparative qualitative study of mothers from low-income families, families with immigrant background and ethnic minority background in ten EU countries: Czech Republic, England, France, Germany, Greece, Italy, The Netherlands, Norway, Poland and Portugal.

 The place of religious and non-religious values and beliefs in identities of mothers of young children: Methodological approach and empirical evidence from the European countries.
 In: Kuusisto, A. (editor): The Routledge International Handbook of the Place of Religion in Early Childhood Education.
 Routledge